-Costa Rica packs in some breathtaking scenery with its 18 national parks and bio-reserves and there are many family activities offered including nature and white water rafting tours.
-The main language is Spanish though English is widely spoken, and there are two main seasons in Costa Rica – dry (mid-November through April) and wet (May through mid-November) with average temperatures all year around in the 70’s.
+Costa Rica packs in some breathtaking scenery with its 18 national parks and bio-reserves and there are many family activities offered including nature and whitewater rafting tours.
+The main language is Spanish though English is widely spoken, and there are two main seasons in Costa Rica – dry (mid-November through April) and wet (May through mid-November) with average temperatures all year round in the 70’s.
 Some top sites include:

 - La Paz Waterfall Gardens with its suspended walkways and jungle waterfalls

 - Monteverde Biological Cloud Forest Reserve with its hiking and horse riding trails, serpentariums, bat jungles and zip line canopy tours

 - Manuel Antonio National Park with its miles of beaches and plentiful wildlife

 Given Costa Rica’s popularity as an eco-destination, it is facing several environmental issues including visitor overcapacity, greenwashing, profiteering, and lack of enforcement.
 Costa Rica is trying to address these issues with its Certificate in Sustainable Tourism (CST) program, the introduction of more offsetting measures, and continued plans to create opportunities for local communities to assist with environmental concerns as well as share in tourism revenue.